 Cobham Community Garden

 On 17th January Elmbridge Planning Committee approved an application to re-develop Holly Parade in Cobham High Street.
 The plans are for a row of four shops and a restaurant/cafe at ground level plus retirement flats on 3 floors above.
-Development is now underway and changes have been made in the road layout in Cobham High Street to accommodate the development.
+Temporary changes have been made in the road layout in Cobham High Street to accommodate the development.
 Demolition is nearing completion and McCarthy & Stone had scheduled work to start on the foundations around the end of September.
 This has been delayed which we understand is because of concerns about the affect of the demolition on the side wall of the neighbouring property.
 The work was scheduled to be completed in autumn 2018.
 (Oct 2017)

 The Boundary Commission for England has published its revised proposals for new parliamentary constituency boundaries.
 See https://www.bce2018.org.uk/.
 The public consultation period runs until 11 December 2017.
 Part of the Esher & Walton constituency has to be moved into a neighbouring constituency to equalize sizes.
 The proposal now being consulted on is to move Hersham.
 An alternative suggestion had been to move Stoke d’Abernon and Oxshott.
 The proposals do not change Surrey County Council or Elmbridge Borough Council constituency boundaries.
 (Nov 2017)